april-org/april-ann/CHANGELIST.md

 ### Unstable changes

+- Added `ann.components.dropout` class.
+- Added `StochasticANNComponent` which is base class for stochastic components.
 - Added `ann.autoencoders.ae` class, in order to factorize the SDAE code.
 - Added `trainable.train_wo_validation` class, which in the future will replace current `trainable.supervised_trainer:train_wo_validation`